markfinger/python-webpack/README.md

 urls = webpack_bundle.get_urls()
 ```

-You can also pass a WebpackBundle into a template and render script elements pointing to your bundle.
+You can pass a WebpackBundle into a template and render script elements pointing to the bundle.
 ```html
 {{ webpack_bundle.render }}
 ```